nmfisher/dart_static_site_generator/example_blog/content/index.md

 ---
 title: Welcome Home!
-layout: default # Use the default layout
+layout: home # Use the home layout
 published: true
 meta:
   description: "The homepage of my awesome blog."